Quality Systems and Compliance

 Challenge: A global medical device manufacturer was facing withdrawal of CE certification for its Class IIb and III products.

 Solution: NSF Health Sciences Medical Devices mobilized a team of senior EU regulatory specialists to work in various locations in both the U.S. and UK.
 NSF acted as intermediaries between several EU competent authorities and the notified body to establish an appropriate action plan to address fundamental regulatory, product validation and quality system deficiencies.
 NSF coordinated and managed the implementation of regulatory and clinical processes to remediate multiple technical files leading to the successful reissue of CE certification.

-FDA Regulatory and Compliance News FDA announced the availability of a revised draft guidance for industry entitled, “Bioequivalence Recommendations for...
+FDA Regulatory and Compliance News FDA’s Center for Devices and Radiological Health (CDRH) announced the availability of a guidance for...

-FDA Regulatory and Compliance News FDA’s Oncologic Drugs Advisory Committee (ODAC) supported a favorable benefit-risk assessment of Eli Lilly’s necitumumab...
+FDA Regulatory and Compliance News FDA’s Bone, Reproductive and Urologic Drugs Advisory Committee (BRUDAC) supported, by a vote of 14...

 - 5 months ago

 ANN ARBOR, Mich. – NSF International, a leading provider of regulatory compliance, quality systems, analytical testing, education and consulting services...